DevExpress-Examples/wpf-data-grid-display-text-in-grid-with-no-records/Readme.md

 # How to display a line when the DXGrid doesn't include any record

-<p>This sample shows how to display a message in the grid if there are no visible rows.</p>
+Set the [DataViewBase.ShowEmptyText](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataViewBase.ShowEmptyText) property to display a message in the grid if there are no visible rows.

 <br/>